contao/contao/UPGRADE.md

 `Contao\CoreBundle\String\HtmlAttributes` object instead of an array.
 Use `iterator_to_array()` to transform it back to an array representation.
 If you are just using array access, nothing needs to be changed.

+To ease accessing metadata and lightbox results in a chained manner or in templates, the `getMetadata()` and `getLightbox()` methods will now return `null` instead of throwing an exception if no data is available.

 The `contao_figure` Twig function has been deprecated and replaced with the `figure` Twig function.
 The new function returns a `Figure` object instead of a pre-rendered string which allows a more versatile application.
 To update existing usages, render the `component/_figure.html.twig` template yourself by including or embedding it with the object: